Blocks and families for cyclotomic Hecke algebras: Representation theory of symmetric algebras

 We have already seen that we have a well-defined decomposition map $d_\theta:R_0^+(KA) \rightarrow R_0^+(LA)$.
 The decomposition matrix associated with $d_\theta$ is the $|\mathrm{Irr}(KA)| \times |\mathrm{Irr}(LA)|$ matrix $D=(d_{\chi\phi})$ with non-negative integer entries such that where $V_\chi$ is a simple $KA$-module with character $\chi$ and $V_\phi'$ is a simple $LA$-module with character $\phi$.
 We sometimes call the characters of $KA$ ``ordinary'' and the characters of $LA$ ``modular''.
 We say that $\phi \in \mathrm{Irr}(LA)$ is a \emph{modular constituent} of $\chi \in \mathrm{Irr}(KA)$, if $d_{\chi\phi} \neq 0$.

 The rows of $D$ describe the decomposition of $d_\theta([V_\chi])$ in the standard basis of $R_0(LA)$.
-An interpretation of the columns is given by the following result (cf. \cite{GePf}, Thm.
-7.5.2), which is part of Brauer's classical theory of modular representations.
+An interpretation of the columns is given by the following result (cf.~\cite{GePf}, Theorem 7.5.2), which is part of Brauer's classical theory of modular representations (``Brauer reciprocity''). \begin{theorem} For each $\phi \in \mathrm{Irr}(LA)$, there exists some primitive idempotent $e_\phi \in A$ such that